isomorphic-software/smartclient-docs/classes/ListGridField.md

 The display value for a record with a specified `displayField` can be picked up via [ListGrid.getDisplayValue](ListGrid_2.md#method-listgridgetdisplayvalue).

-Unless [ListGridField.sortByDisplayField](#attr-listgridfieldsortbydisplayfield) is explicitly set to `false`, sorting by this field will sort by the display field value instead.

 ### Groups

 - display_values